 In February 2021, Governor Wolf of Pennsylvania issued 69 expedited marijuana pardons.
 Initiated by the Board of Pardons, the review program facilitates an expedited process for nonviolent marijuana-related convictions.
-If before, it would take several years to get a pardon, it’s now possible within a year.
+Previously, it would take several years to get a pardon – it’s now possible within a year.
 Thus, people with marijuana convictions have more chances to get back on track and gain more opportunities in life.
-To learn how the expedited marijuana conviction pardon in Pennsylvania works, and the application process, check out the article below!
+To learn how the expedited marijuana conviction pardon in Pennsylvania works and the application process, check out the video and article below!

 Understanding the Expedited Marijuana Pardon